YOUR NEVADA TAX RETURN IS DUE

 Yes, you read that correctly.
-Every for-profit business in Nevada must file a Nevada State Commerce Tax return by August 15th of each year, starting in 2016.
+Every for-profit business in Nevada must now file a Nevada State Commerce Tax return by August 15th of each year.
 This includes pass-through entities such as S-Corps, LLC’s, and Partnerships.
 This tax return is due even if a company has not previously paid any Nevada state taxes, is not generating a profit, or is a flow through entity.
 Also, remember this is a tax on your gross income so there are no deductions!
 You can read more about Nevada’s corporate tax here.

 At this time, not all businesses are being required to pay the Gross Receipts Tax, but let’s be realistic, when has any government bureaucracy ever started a tax, fee, or improvement fund etc. for “some” businesses without it eventually being required by ALL?